zenmerlin/react-starter/README.md

-# ts-webpack-starter
+# react-starter
-Starter project for a single page web application using react-redux and webpack.
+Starter project for a single page web application using react and webpack.

 ## Getting Started ##